steqeq/0000/docs/how-to/rocm-for-ai/model-automation-and-dashboarding.rst

    Show this help message and exit

 --tags TAGS
    Tags to run model (can be multiple).
-Overrides ``tags.json``.

    With the tag functionality, you can select a subset of the models with the corresponding tags to be run.
-User-specified tags can be specified in ``tags.json`` or with the ``--tags`` argument.
+You can specify tags with the ``--tags`` argument.
 If multiple tags are specified, all models that match any specified tag are selected.

    .. note::